mathieu-benoit/DevOpsOnAzureLab/docs/Lab 2 - Continuous Integration/README.md

 ![VSTSBuild - Tasks Group Imported](./imgs/VSTSBuild-TasksGroupImported.PNG)

 18. Go to the "Builds" sub-tab of the "Build and Release" tab, open your "CI" Build definition and add an instance of the Tasks Group just imported.
-Once added, let's rename this step as `Expose "infra" and "ui-tests Artifacts`:
+Once added, let's rename this step as `Expose "infra" and "ui-tests" Artifacts`:

 ![VSTSBuild - Add Tasks Group](./imgs/VSTSBuild-AddTasksGroup.PNG)